DebolinaPaul/EWP/README.md

 1. X : an $n \times p$ matrix whose rows denote the data points.
 2. s : The initial exponent fparameter for the power mean.
 Default is -1.
-3.lambda : The entropy penalization parameter.
+3. lambda : The entropy penalization parameter.
 Must be non-negative.
 4. tmax: Maximum number of iterations to be run.
 Default is 200.
 5. tol: Maximum relative error the algorithm should achive.
-Defailt is $10^{-5}$
+Defailt is \(10^{-5}\)